awitkowski0/CS1520-GroupProject/README.md

 ## Milestone 2
 By milestone 2, we’ll have mastered the art of the HTML form and user authentication set up where users will be able to log in and out of their account.
-We will be able to store and retrieve user account data (privately to the user at first) –  which could include their name, Pitt email, phone number, major, year, etc.
+We will be able to store and retrieve user account data (privately to the user at first) –  which could include their name, pitt email, phone number, major, year, etc.

 Sellers may also add availability times to their profiles or listings for the sake of communicating drop off/pick up times that would work for them